Lianidaz/natgeo/README.md

 ## IMPORTANT!
 If you would like to use it with IFTTT app - you must put it behind reverse proxy with valid certificate.

+### Disclamer

+Uses national-geographic-api npm package by crisboarna, use reasonably.